yousefalatari/ma1sd/docs/threepids/notification/template-generator.md

 Under such namespace, the following keys are available:
 - `invite`: Path to the 3PID invite notification template
 - `session.validation`: Path to the 3PID session validation notification template
-- `session.unbind.fraudulent`: Path to the 3PID session fraudulent unbind notification template
+- `session.unbind`: Path to the 3PID session unbind notification template
 - `generic.matrixId`: Path to the Matrix ID invite notification template
 - `placeholder`: Map of key/values to set static values for some placeholders.